ardalanamini/xcoins-code-review/README.md

 ### Issues

+- Missing documents.
+  - No usage document is provided in the `README.md` file.
+  - No comments or documents are provided for the project. (e.g. `jsdoc`, `tsdoc`, `typedoc`)
+  - No API documents are provided for the project. (e.g. `swagger`)
 - Missing `.gitignore` file.
   > Could cause unintended files to be pushed to the `git` server accidentally.
 - Issues related to `package.json`: